david-krentzlin/home-sweet-home/README.md

 # home-sweet-home

-Private bootstrap repo for your macOS host and your Fedora Lima dev VM.

-## What To Use

-Use these scripts only:

-- `bootstrap/host/macos.sh` to set up the macOS host
-- `bootstrap/vm/macos-create-fedora.sh` to create the Fedora dev VM
-- `bootstrap/vm/apply-user.sh` to apply `dev` or `agent` config from the host into the VM
-- `bootstrap/apply-chezmoi.sh` to apply config on the host or inside the VM
+Setup my environments for both work and private context.
+Manage dotfiles and unified tools.

 ## First-Time Setup

+### Work

-1. Clone this repo on your Mac.
+1. Clone this repo on your mac.
 2. Run the host bootstrap.

 ```bash